Method creation#

 In example above, first an instance of Switch class is created,

-variables are added to instance and
+then hostname and model variables are added to instance and

-method is called.
-Method info
+then info method is called.
+Method info outputs information

 about switch using values that are stored in instance variables.